darksideoftheshmoo/cellID-linux/README.md

 This branch outputs BF tiff files with blank background and cell boundary pixel intensities corresponding to CellID. **It has not been thoroughly tested**.

+This branch outputs BF tiff files with blank background and cell interior pixel intensities corresponding to CellID. **It has not been thoroughly tested**.

 The cell boundary pixel *should* correspond to the cellid according to this formula: `CellID = 65535 - pixel_intensity`.

 Labeling of cells is disabled by default, enable by including the `-l` in your command options.